Skip to main content

-"Gloria had a grip about the robot’s neck that would have asphyxiated any creature but one of metal, and was prattling nonsense in half-hysterical frenzy.
-Robbie’s chrome-steel arms (capable of bending a bar of steel two inches in diameter into a pretzel) wound about the little girl gently and lovingly, and his eyes glowed a deep, deep red." - If you didn't recognized the narrative, it is from Gloria & Robbie's reunion from the touching ending of the Isaac's "I, Robot" first story.
-If you read "Robbie" before, you are probably, by now, recollecting what actually preceded to this very moment of two persons getting together in this happy ending of the most famous Asimov's short story.
-But if you never did, I am encouraging you to do so, if nothing else, then for the simple reason that even though it was written some eighty years ago, the premise is still fresh and valid just like it was published yesterday.
+"Gloria had a grip about the robot’s neck that would have asphyxiated any creature but one of metal, and was prattling nonsense in a half-hysterical frenzy.
+Robbie’s chrome-steel arms (capable of bending a bar of steel two inches in diameter into a pretzel) wound about the little girl gently and lovingly, and his eyes glowed a deep, deep red." - If you didn't recognize the narrative, it is from Gloria & Robbie's reunion from the touching ending of Isaac's "I, Robot" first story.
+If you read "Robbie" before, you are probably, by now, recollecting what actually preceded this very moment of two persons getting together in this happy ending of the most famous Asimov's short story.
+But if you never did, I am encouraging you to do so; if nothing else, then for the simple reason that even though it was written some eighty years ago, the premise is still fresh and valid, just like it was published yesterday.

 Image credits: